 The problem was that conservatism couldn’t win on upper class votes alone.
 This led to a second segment of voters: social conservatives.
 The common denominator between economic and social conservatism is reliance on authority: bosses and factory owners had to be obeyed in the economic sphere in the same way that priests and politicians had to be followed in the social sphere.

 In return, social conservatism allows ordinary people to feel “special” despite a lack of wealth, as long as they are born in the “right” nation, pray to the “right” god, and vote for the “right” (ie conservative) party.
-Conservative identity politics rely on closed national borders since the “purity” of national identity and its traditions must be upheld.
+Conservative identity politics rely on closed national borders since the “purity” of national identity and its traditions shall be upheld.

 PUTTING THE SOCIAL INTO SOCIETY